-B. For each Covered Project, the Designee shall establish the greatest practicable required percentage of labor hours to be performed by Priority Workers by using past utilization percentages on similar construction projects from the most recent project previous calendar year, and shall establish the percentage for the following year based on past performance.
-The Designee shall adjust these required percentages annually.
+- B. For each Covered Project, the Designee shall establish the greatest practicable required percentage of labor hours to be performed by Priority Workers by considering anticipated workforce availability and using past utilization percentages on similar construction projects from the most recent project previous calendar year, and shall establish the percentage for the following upcoming year. based on past performance.
+This shall be included in the PLA and other Port agreements as appropriate and progress monitored by the Designee.
+The Designee shall adjust these required percentages annually, based on performance and reasonably anticipated changes in worker availability. - C. In order to achieve to achieve the intended impact in Economically Distressed Areas, the Designee shall set project-specific requirements and an aspirational goal percentage of no less than 20 percent for all labor hours performed annually by Priority Workers on the total of

-C. In order to achieve the intended impact in Economically Distressed Areas, the Designee shall set project-specific requirements and an aspirational goal percentage of no less than 20 percent for all labor hours performed annually by Priority Workers on the total of Covered Projects for the year.
+Covered Projects for the year.
 Annual percentage rates will be measured January 1 - December 31 of each applicable year.

-D. In order to meet the percentage of labor hours to be performed by Priority Workers, the Designee shall require Contractors and Dispatch under a PLA to seek to employ a Priority Worker who is a resident of an Economically Distressed Area in King County, and then workers from any other Economically Distressed Areas as needed to meet the percentage labor hours to be performed by Priority Workers.
-The specific process by which Contractors, Dispatch and the Port of Seattle Job Coordinator(s) will collaborate in order to facilitate the hiring of Priority Workers shall be established by the Designee.
+D. In order to meet the percentage of labor hours to be performed by Priority Workers, the Designee shall require Contractors and Dispatch under a PLAcontracted parties to seek to employ a Priority Worker who is a resident of an Economically Distressed Area in King County, and then workers from any other Economically Distressed Areas as needed to meet the percentage labor hours to be performed by Priority Workers.
+The specific process by which Contractors, Dispatchthe parties and the Port of Seattle Job Coordinator(s) will collaborate in order to facilitate the hiring of Priority Workers shall be established by the Designee.